roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   The cables connecting her to the devices slacked off, allowing her to move away.
 She settled down in a corner of the cage, to nestle in the rags meant to be a bed.
 A plan of sorts was needed.
 Escape was vital.
 Being naked it would be easy to hitch a ride.
 But where to?
 Back home and Roger?

   Before she realized her eyes flickered and she was dozing fitfully.
-Report_Story #1